 - Can only deal with payments directly to your business’ bank account from abroad

 New: Revolut, the revolutionary currency exchange platform, offers Payment Gateway solutions as well.
 MoneyTransferComparison also reviewed Genome, a new multi-currency platform that offers a payment gateway functionality.

 Final Word – Best Online Payment Gateway for Small Business in the UK

 After a thorough online payment systems comparison, it’s clear that the online payment processing industry is dominated by larger players than those involved in the money transfer industry.
 This doesn’t appear to be at the detriment to customers though as low fees and multiple online payment methods are available on the market.
-When Stripe entered the market for online payment solutions just 10 years ago it disrupted the industry sufficiently to see all of the major providers deliver a strong solution, with multiple plans that include cheap, entry-level packages.
+When Stripe entered the market for online payment solutions just over 10 years ago it disrupted the industry sufficiently to see all of the major providers deliver a strong solution, with multiple plans that include cheap, entry-level packages.
 Stripe suggests the best payment methods for online businesses, based on their location, and provides the cheapest online payment gateway in the UK.